eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 when building containers off `r2u`.
 It appears that Docker rules this out during builds.
 The only remedy is to use `bspm::disable()` and to rely on just `apt` to install the `r2u` packages in derived containers.

+## Errors

+#### GitHub Actions time out

+This sadly happens to us too when building packages, and it also affects continunous integration use.

+We have access to the server, and there is _never_ anything in its logs.
+This seems to be entirely on the (GitHub runners) client side.
+This has also been discussed in [discussion issue #159](https://github.com/eddelbuettel/r2u/discussions/159) where Jeffrey Girard made some astute observations.
+For example this appears to only ever happens on amd64 but not on arm64.
+It really appears to be a client issue on the GitHub side and outside of our control: A simple re-run most often fixes it.